2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 To ensure that blockchain applications comply with regulations such as anti-money laundering (AML) and know your customer (KYC), many projects are exploring embedding compliance mechanisms directly into blockchain systems.
 For example:

-• Tokeny Solutions has developed the ERC-3643 token standard, which integrates identity management and transfer restrictions directly into the token smart contract, allowing issuers to perform investor qualification checks, KYC/AML checks, and compliance rules on-chain.
-For instance, BlocHome uses the ERC-3643 standard to issue tokenized real estate, enabling project parties to automatically verify investors' identities and ensure compliance with regulatory requirements.
+• Tokeny Solutions has developed the ERC-3643 token standard, which integrates identity management and transfer restrictions directly into the token smart contract, enabling issuers to perform investor qualification checks, KYC/AML checks, and compliance rules on-chain.
+For instance, BlocHome uses the ERC-3643 standard to issue tokenized real estate, allowing project parties to automatically verify investors' identities and ensure compliance with regulatory requirements.
 According to BlocHome, using the ERC-3643 standard has reduced compliance costs by 90%.

 • Tether has launched the asset tokenization platform Hadron, providing risk control, asset issuance and destruction, KYC and AML compliance guidance, and supporting blockchain reporting and capital market management.